Grant Shapps convenes summit with energy giants in Downing Street

 He will mention the Public Order Act, working with the police to ensure protesters cannot gain unauthorised access to sites, and the work of the Civil Nuclear Constabulary, whose 1,300 officers and 300 support staff operate to protect nuclear sites across England, Scotland and Wales.

-Mr Shapps said: “We need to send the message loud and clear to the likes of Putin that we will never again be held to ransom with energy supply.
+Mr Shapps said: “We need to send the message loud and clear to the likes of (Russian President Vladimir) Putin that we will never again be held to ransom with energy supply.
 The companies I am meeting in Downing Street today will be at the heart of that.

 “But it is a sad reality that we also need to protect our critical national infrastructure from disruptive protests.